-Recognized nationally as a leading appellate litigator, Mr. Dvoretzky has argued 12 cases in the Supreme Court and will argue another later this term.
+Recognized nationally as a leading appellate litigator, Mr. Dvoretzky has argued 14 cases in the Supreme Court, and will argue two more this Term.
 Mr. Dvoretzky’s recent Supreme Court victories include:

-Rotkiske v.
-Klemm, in which he persuaded the Court to reject a presumption applying the discovery rule to federal statutes of limitation.
+- Rotkiske v.
+Klemm, in which he persuaded the Court to reject a presumption applying the discovery rule to federal statutes of limitation; and

-Mr. Dvoretzky is recognized in Chambers USA, in which clients call him a “tremendous strategist,” praise his “phenomenal argument technique” and “quickness on his feet,” and say he “easily grasps complicated issues and distills them down into easy-to-understand concepts.”
+Mr. Dvoretzky is recognized in Chambers USA, in which clients call him a “tremendous strategist” who “delivers thoughtful and persuasive arguments that captivate the justices’ attention and command their respect.”
+Clients in Chambers also commend his ability “to effortlessly reduce mind-numbingly complex legal problems to straightforward and easy-to-follow propositions.”
 Clients told The Legal 500, which ranks Mr. Dvoretzky a “leading lawyer,” that he is a “superb brief writer” who “handles oral arguments with grace and ease” and is “always prepared for all potential lines of questioning.”
-Additionally, he has repeatedly been selected as an Appellate MVP by Law360 (2019 and 2020) and as part of The National Law Journal’s Appellate Hot List (2016-20), in addition to being named a Litigation Trailblazer by the NLJ in 2018.
-Mr. Dvoretzky is a fellow of the American Academy of Appellate Lawyers and a member of the American Law Institute, the Edward Coke Appellate Inn of Court and the U.S. Chamber of Commerce’s Administrative Law & Regulatory Litigation Committee.
+He has been selected repeatedly as an Appellate MVP by Law360 and as part of The National Law Journal’s Appellate Hot List, in addition to being named to Lawdragon’s inaugural list of the 500 Leading Litigators in America, recognized as a Litigation Trailblazer by the NLJ, and profiled in Bloomberg Law’s inaugural edition of Pro Bono Innovators.
+According to a recent study of Supreme Court practitioners in the last five years, Mr. Dvoretzky ranks in the uppermost echelon of advocates by number of arguments before the Court and has the highest rate of cert grants of any of these elite practitioners.
+Mr. Dvoretzky is a fellow of the American Academy of Appellate Lawyers and a member of the American Law Institute, the Edward Coke Appellate Inn of Court, and the U.S. Chamber of Commerce’s Administrative Law & Regulatory Litigation Committee.

 Before joining Skadden, Mr. Dvoretzky was a partner in the appellate practice at another global law firm.
 Previously, he clerked for Justice Antonin Scalia of the U.S. Supreme Court and Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit.